IEMs at a glance

-The College also uses the five CCSSE benchmarks (Community College Survey of Student Engagement) as five institutional effectivess measures:
+The College uses five CCSSE benchmarks as institutional effectiveness measures:

 - Active and collaborative learning